montsegv-2/Instagram-clone/README.md

 - **Messaging**:
 	1. As an alternate means of direct communication, a messaging section should be considered, where the user can contact the nutritionist to address any doubts regarding their nutritional plan.

-## Requerimientos no funcionales
+## Non-Functional requirements

-La aplicación deberá cubrir las siguientes funcionalidades:
+The application must cover the following functionalities:

-- **Base de datos**:
+- **Database**:
-	1. Guardar información en Firebase.
-Desde los usuarios y planes personalizados, hasta la información del paciente y nutriólogo, etc.
+	1. Store information in Firebase.
+From user and custom plans data to patient and nutritionist information, etc.
-- **Calidad**:
+- **Quality**:
-	1. Utilizar prettier para corregir formato de código
+	1. Use prettier to fix code formatting
-	2. Se debe alcanzar una puntuación **A** en herramientas de análisis de código estático como Codacy o equivalentes.
-Esto implica mantener un código limpio, legible y bien estructurado.
+ 	2. It should achieve an **A** grade in static code analysis tools like Codacy or equivalents.
+This implies maintaining clean, 		readable, and well-structured code.
-	3. Incluir pruebas unitarias.
+	4. Include unit tests.
-- **Ejecución**:
+- **Execution**:
-	1. Puede ejecutarse tanto como para Android o IOS.
+	1. It should be runnable for both Android and IOS platforms.
-	2. Se deben realizar pruebas exhaustivas en ambos sistemas para garantizar un funcionamiento correcto y sin problemas.
+	2. Thorough testing on both systems must be conducted to ensure proper and smooth functionality.
-- **Diseño**:
+- **Design**:
-	1. El diseño de la aplicación, incluyendo los formularios, listados y otros elementos visuales, debe seguir las pautas y especificaciones proporcionadas, asegurando una apariencia profesional y coherente en toda la aplicación.
+	1. The application's design, including forms, listings, and other visual elements, should follow provided guidelines and specifications, ensuring a professional and consistent appearance throughout the application.
-- **Manejo del estado**:
+- **State Management**:
-	1. Utilizar Hooks, Redux, Context API u otra biblioteca similar para gestionar el estado de la aplicación, permitiendo un flujo de datos coherente y predecible entre los diferentes componentes.
+	1. Use Hooks, Redux, Context API, or similar libraries to manage the application's state, allowing for a coherent and predictable data flow among different components.

-## Interfaz de usuario
+## User Interface
 ﻿https://www.figma.com/proto/K14kpeiZxnN6yuNPEiIs9R/FoodieCare-App?type=design&node-id=77-206&t=yr665nguUMCnlNcD-0&scaling=scale-down&page-id=0%3A1

-## Base de datos
+## Database
 [https://dbdiagram.io/d/64c177a502bd1c4a5ec11f5c](https://dbdiagram.io/d/64c177a502bd1c4a5ec11f5c)
 -   **userData:** id, userKey, name, age, image, weight, height, bmi, waist, hips, bust, fatPercentage, goal, caloriesPerDay